Would you prefer to view this website based on your location?

 EV drivers are more likely to be part of a bigger household

-EV drivers have on average a larger household, especially in the UK and Germany, whilst the household distribution of potential EV drivers is more similar to the general population, and therefore it tends to be slightly smaller.
+EV drivers have on average a larger household, especially in the UK and Germany, while the household distribution of potential EV drivers is more similar to the general population, and therefore it tends to be slightly smaller.

 EV drivers are more likely to be part of a bigger household